 As a writer, you can feel Kinberg patting himself on the back for having found a dark‘n’edgyTM new take on these characters; his sense of smug self-satisfaction is palpable in almost all of the turgid ‘character moments’ which retard the film’s attempts to develop any momentum.
 The dialogue is terrible – a franchise low against a not very high bar and given most of the cast seem reluctantly [contractually] obliged to be there it suffocates what excitement there might be in rehashing one of the main plotlines from “X-Men: The Last Stand”.
 Even with the achingly clumsy ‘here comes the science bit’ where Jessica Chastain is forced to recite the required exposition over an updated Genesis Device presentation from “Star Trek II” to the borderline laughable ‘major death scene’ which features a long phoned-in performance finally, mercifully, being cut off, this shouldn’t be as difficult as Kinberg makes it seem but he’s his own worst enemy having set out to bring a kind of nasty ersatz Zack Snyder’s DCEU tone to the X-Men franchise.

 As a director, though, Kinberg has laid an egg with his feature debut.
 The visuals are drab, ineptly shot and desperately lifeless except where they’re so deeply derivative of other movies he might as well have spliced in the original footage.
-“X-Men: Dark Phoenix” also features hands-down the worst, most ineptly choreographed, lit and filmed X-Men fight sequence in the franchise’s history as various X-factions converge on the New York base of the D’Bari to kiss/ marry/ kill Jean which is why it comes as such a surprise that the infamously re-shot train-based grand finale actually works pretty well and gives us, if nothing else, a kinetic and exciting (if illogical and inconsistent) battle scene that actually briefly threatens to resurrect this flatlining franchise.
+“X-Men: Dark Phoenix” also features hands-down the worst, most ineptly choreographed, lit and filmed X-Men fight sequence in the franchise’s history as various X-factions converge on the New York base of the D’Bari to kiss/ marry/ kill Jean which is why it comes as such a surprise that the infamously re-shot train-based grand finale actually works pretty well and at least provides a kinetic and exciting (if illogical and inconsistent) battle scene that actually briefly threatens to resurrect this flatlining franchise.

 If nothing else, we do finally get to see Dazzler on the big screen but that’s the problem: “X-Men Dark Phoenix” literally offers us nothing else.